HAL Computer Systems

 HAL Computer Systems, Inc was a Campbell, California-based computer manufacturer founded in 1990 by Andrew Heller, a principal designer of the original IBM POWER architecture.
 His idea was to build computers based on a RISC architecture for the commercial market.
-The inspiration of the name comes from the novel 2001: A Space Odyssey.
+The inspiration of the name comes from the Arthur C. Clarke novel 2001: A Space Odyssey.

 The company's intent to develop a high-performance microprocessor implementing the SPARC architecture prompted Fujitsu to fund the company in 1991. $40.2 million was invested in return for a 44% stake.
 As part of the deal: